laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 </div>

-Using calculations almost identical to those used in quantifying the performance of the greedy algorithm, we can derive curve showing the number of reads necessary for assembly to be possible in a given genome.
+Using calculations almost identical to those used in quantifying the performance of the greedy algorithm, we can derive a curve showing the number of reads necessary for successful assembly in a given genome.
 This is shown for an example genome below

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture7/Figure5.png" width="60%">